jfraymond/phitigra/README.md

 # Phitigra

-A graph editor widget for [SageMath](www.sagemath.org) when using the [Jupyter](www.jupyter.org) notebook.
+_Phitigra_ is a graph editor widget for [SageMath](www.sagemath.org) when using the [Jupyter](www.jupyter.org) notebook.
 <p><img width="300" src="docs/source/images/phtgr.gif"></p>

 ## Features

-  * adding and removing edges and vertices with the mouse
+  * positioning vertices with the mouse, adding edges and vertices
+  * can deal with undirected or directed graphs (but not multigraphs)
+  * changing the color of vertices and edges
-  * easy export of the drawn graph
+  * easy export of the drawn graph for use with Sage
   * zoom in and zoom out
   * different layout options

-## Planned features

-  * automatic update of the drawing when the graph changes
+  * step-by-step execution of a custom script on the drawn graph
-  * changes of the drawing attributes from external functions

 ## Dependencies